A Summer Research Experience for Undergraduates

 Research Symposium | At the end of the 9-week program, scholars will give oral presentations on their research projects at a research symposium.

-Scholars will be recruited from regional undergraduate institutions (CU Denver, Metropolitan State University of Denver, CU Colorado Springs, Colorado College & Regis University) and selected through a competitive application process.
+Scholars will be recruited from regional undergraduate institutions across Colorado and we will also accept applications from outside of Colorado.
+Scholars are selected through a competitive application process.

 We will seek to recruit scholars who are traditionally excluded or underserved in academic research based on race, ethnicity, disability, sexual orientation, or gender identity and expression.